aicenter/FUP/lectures/lecture05.md

 Interpreting a full-fledged programming language is quite tricky, so we will choose a very simple language to interpret, called [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck).
-Here is an example of a valid Brainf*ck program:
+Here is an example of a valid Brainf*ck program (we will see what it does in a little while):
 ```
 ,>,[-<+>]<.
 ```